DreamCoder7/alx-low_level_programming/0x00-hello_world/README.md

 7. Intel

 	Script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

+8. UNIX is basically a simple operating system, but you have to be genius to understand the Simplicity